hanabi/hanabi.github.io/docs/level-3.md

 - For example, in a 3-player no variant game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
+  - Bob looks at Cathy's hand, her *Finesse Position* (slot 1) is not red 1, thus this is not *Finesse*.
   - Bob immediately right-clicks on the card and writes a note of "red 1".
   - This card is now "locked in" as a red 1.
 No future clues or actions from other players can ever change that.